intsystems/Bayesian-multi-modeling-course/projects.md

 	* Present this plan
 	* **Evaluation criterion:** presentation at Tech. meeting 1

-* Basic code writing: depending on the task, this code must either:
+* Proof of concept:this code must either:
-	* Present the idea of the proposed method, but with simplier tools
-	* Present a benchmark with comparison to the basic algorithms
+	* Implement experiment with similar problem statement but with simplier tools *Example: if you are working on feature selection, find a suitable model, dataset and perform L2-regularization
+	* The implemented code must be used as a baseline for demo
+ 	* The implemented plots and performance crtieria must be used as a baseline for demo
 	* **Evaluation criterion:** presentation  at Tech. meeting 2

 * Algorithm implementation (1 activity per teammate)
 	*  **Evaluation criterion:** presentation at Tech. meeting 1, cross-review, presentation, tests correctly run the algorithm,  presentation at Tech. meeting 3
 * Project wrapping: